See Great Art

 + Central Florida

 The Orlando Museum of Art has an excellent collection of work by contemporary Black artists including a massive Kerry James Marshall piece, a Nick Cave Soundsuit and a Bisa Butler quilt portrait.
-The OMA’s exhibition schedule is also stout with shows highlighting Jean-Michel Basquiat, Jackson Pollock and Michelangelo in 2022.
+The OMA, however, will spend a generation trying to live down the shame of exhibiting phony Jean-Michel Basquiat paintings in 2022.

 The fantastical paintings of Earl Cunningham make the Manello Museum of American Art worth your time.